Important Advisory - US Travel Security Protocols for Researchers

 Funding

 For eligible municipalities, Indigenous communities and not-for-profit organizations, funding is in the form of a conditional contribution of up to 90% of an intern’s salary and employer’s portion of MERCs to a maximum of $35,000 per year.
 It is important to note that the applicant must provide the remaining 10% of the cost of the intern.
 Therefore, when submitting your internship application to the Office of Research Services, A separate statement of where the required matching funds (plus benefits) will come from must be provided as well.
-Applications submitted by the April 24, 2024 internal deadline without information on matching funds will be considered ineligible in the internal competition
+This would include the related internal budget code.
+Applications submitted by the December 2, 2024 internal deadline without information on matching funds will be considered ineligible in the internal competition

 For more information about the NOHFC program, please click here.